lasuzuki/dtn-gcp/README.md

 ## Getting Started with Google Cloud VMs

 On [Google Cloud Console](console.cloud.google.com), at the top left, `click` on the hamburger icon.
 Scrow down until you find `Compute Engine`.
-Hove over Compute Engine and then `VM Instances`.
+Hove over `Compute Engine` and then `click` on `VM Instances`.

 <img src="https://github.com/lasuzuki/dtn-gcp/blob/main/blob/img1.png" width=400 align=center>

-Click `Create` a new instance, then add the configurations of the instance:
+Click `Create` a new instance.
+In the new page  add the configurations of the instance:

 **Name**: instance-dtn